You are viewing this page in an unauthorized frame window.

 Published as RFC8322 in the IETF, The Resource Oriented Lightweight Information Exchange (ROLIE) is standard for exchanging security automation information between two machines, or between a machine and a human operator.
 As a cooperative effort between NIST and the international computer security community, ROLIE seeks to improve the current state of the art in security automation information sharing.
 Reducing communication bandwidth, enabling new automation use cases, and easing complicated...

+ARCHIVED PROJECT: This project is no longer being supported and will be removed from this website on June 30, 2025.
 One of the most challenging problems in managing large networks is the complexity of security administration.
 Role based access control (RBAC) (also called "role based security"), as formalized in 1992 by David Ferraiolo and Rick Kuhn, has become the predominant model for advanced access control because it reduces this cost.
-This project site explains RBAC concepts, costs and benefits, the economic impact of RBAC, design and implementation issues, the RBAC standard, and advanced research...
+This project site explains RBAC concepts,...

 Modern computing devices consist of various hardware, firmware, and software components at multiple layers of abstraction.
 Many security and protection mechanisms are currently rooted in software that, along with all underlying components, must be trustworthy.
 A vulnerability in any of those components could compromise the trustworthiness of the security mechanisms that rely upon those components.
 Stronger security assurances may be possible by grounding security mechanisms in roots of trust....